Detox Rules About Meds and Tobacco Are Flexible

 For this reason, many rehabs will provide special smoking zones outdoors where people going through detox can still smoke if needed.
 Being allowed to smoke may help them to carry on with the detox until it’s over.
 However, most detox and rehab programs will suggest that the client think about quitting smoking.

-A recent study reviewed the effect of stopping smoking versus smoking during drug detox.
+A recent study reviewed the effect of stopping smoking versus is you smoking during drug detox.
 The study reports some useful findings.
 It found that client smoking during detox resulted in higher levels of withdrawal symptoms and cravings.
 This was when compared with those not allowed to smoke during detox.
 It made a strong case for not smoking during detox.

 Are You Allowed to Take Meds in Detox?